Updated for the 2023 tax year.

 So you work for yourself — either full time or part time — and you’re totally killing it.
 Being the boss of you lets you work how you want, when you want, on the projects you want.
-You’re a master planner when it comes to the hustle.
+You’re a master planner.
 Now you’re ready to master-plan that retirement.

 If you operate as a team of one, own a company with a small number of employees, or freelance (even if it’s just a side hustle), there’s a super special type of IRA (individual retirement account) that you should know about.
 It’s called a SEP IRA.